 Diaper couching (goldwork)

-Begin by drawing your design on to the background fabric.
-The lines represent where the couching stitches are to be placed and at what angle.
-The stitches that fall on the diagonal are worked at 45 degrees to the metal thread.
+Begin by drawing evenly spaced lines on to the background fabric.
+The lines represent where the couching stitches are to be placed.

-Thread two needle - one with a single strand of self-coloured thread and the other with two strands of a coloured thread of your choice.
+Thread two needles - one with a single strand of self-coloured thread (matching the metal thread) and the other with a single strand of a coloured thread of your choice.

 Structure of stitch